MichaelCurrin/vue-quickstart/README.md

 yarn install
 ```

-### Other
+### Recommended extensions

-Recommended: Install an extension for VS Code for syntax highlighting of `.vue` files.
+Install an extension for VS Code for syntax highlighting of `.vue` files.

 ## Usage
 > How to run locally

 ### Run